-Working out tax-free cash
+Taking tax-free cash

-You can exchange some of your pension for tax-free cash.

-The maximum amount of tax-free cash you can take is the maximum allowed by HMRC which is up to 25% of your overall fund value.
-Go to HMRC tax-free cash limit.
+You can exchange some of your pension for tax-free cash, if you wish.
+You can take up to 25% of the value of your pension as tax-free cash, up to the HMRC tax-free cash limit.